Different types of web developer

 Hi, I’m a web developer.
 I’ve been doing this a while now, but which kind of web developer am I?
 Did you know that there are different specialities?

-There are two common core branches of web development: these are frontend and backend.
+There are two common core branches of website development within website design agencies: these are frontend and backend.
 What are these you might well be asking yourself?
 What are the differences?
 Why do web developers even need these classifications?

 Backend developers (where I ply my trade) are responsible for the non-visual functionality of the website, the server-side as we’d call it, or what goes on behind the scenes.
 The things that happen to make the news items appear on the page, or to make the form send the email, add an item to a basket, etc. are all the responsibility of the backend developer.
 There are a whole range of technologies that a backend developer can use to ply their trade: common ones are ASP.net, PHP, Python and Node.js.